Unbiased inference for discretely observed hidden Markov model diffusions: Numerical simulations

 The parameters are chosen as $\gamma=1$, $\sigma^2=0.1$, $\nrt=5$, and the data is generated with $\theta= (0,0)^T$.
 Our aim is to compute $\bbE (\theta| y_{1:\nrt})$ (or $\bbE[ (a,b)^T | y_{1:\nrt} ]$, etc., but we will content ourselves with the former).
 This is done via a brute force random walk MCMC for $\nriii=10^8$ steps using the exact likelihood $\bbP[y_{1:\nrt}|\theta]$ as above.
 The IACT is around 10, so this gives a healthy limit for MSE computations.

-For the numerical experiment, we use Euler-Maruyama method at resolution $h_\ell=2^{-\ell}$ to solve \eqref{eq:ou} as follows
+For the numerical experiment, we use Euler-Maruyama method at resolution $h_\ell=2^{-\ell}$ to solve \ref{eq:ou} as follows

-for $k=1,\dots, K_\ell=h^{-1}_\ell$.
-Levels $\ell$ and $\ell-1$ are coupled in the simulation of $\Delta_\ell$ by defining $B^C_{1:K_\ell/2} = B^F_{1:2:K_\ell-1} + B^F_{2:2:K_\ell}$ Algorithm \ref{alg:delta-pf} is then run using the standard bootstrap particle filter (Algorithm \ref{alg:pf}) with $\nrp=20$ particles and $O(\nrp)$-complexity multinomial resampling \citep[cf.][]{cappe}.
-Theorem \ref{theo:mainthm} provides a rate of $\beta=2$ for Algorithm \ref{alg:delta-pf}, because the diffusion coefficient is constant, which implies we are essentially running a Milstein scheme (cf. \eqref{eq:coup_h_cont} and \cite{kloeden-platen}).
+for $p=1,\dots, K_\ell=h^{-1}_\ell$.
+Levels $\ell$ and $\ell-1$ are coupled in the simulation of $\Delta_\ell$ by defining $B^C_{1:K_\ell/2} = B^F_{1:2:K_\ell-1} + B^F_{2:2:K_\ell}$ Algorithm \ref{alg:delta-pf} is then run using the standard bootstrap particle filter (Algorithm \ref{alg:pf}) with $\nrp=20$ particles and $O(\nrp)$-complexity multinomial resampling; see \cite{cappe}.
+Theorem \ref{theo:mainthm} provides a rate of $\beta=2$ for Algorithm \ref{alg:delta-pf}, because the diffusion coefficient is constant, which implies we are essentially running a Milstein scheme (see \ref{eq:coup_h_cont} and \cite{kloeden-platen}).
 Recommendation \ref{rec:allocations} (or Proposition \ref{prop:efficiency-both-finite}) of Section \ref{sec:efficiency} suggests arbitrary precision can be obtained by Algorithm \ref{alg:is-mlmc} with $p_\ell \propto 2^{-3\ell/2}$ and no scaling of particle numbers based on $\ell$ in this canonical $\beta=2$ regime (with weak rate $\alpha=1$).
-We choose a positive PMMH algorithm constant $\epsilon=10^{-6}$ (cf. Remark \ref{alg:is-mlmc-remark}\eqref{alg:is-mlmc-remark-pmmh}).
+We choose a positive PMMH algorithm constant $\epsilon=10^{-6}$ (see Remark \ref{alg:is-mlmc-remark}\ref{alg:is-mlmc-remark-pmmh}).
 We run Algorithm \ref{alg:is-mlmc} for $10^{4}$ steps, with 100 replications.
+For the finely-discretised PMMH experiment we run $10^4$ steps, with 100 replications with a discretisation of $h_{\ell} = 2^{-5}$.
 The results are presented in Figure \ref{fig:ou-gbm}, where it is clear that the theory holds and the MSE decays according to $1/$cost.
 The variance of the run-times is very small over replications.
+The method of \cite{fearnheadPR}, within PMMH, also converges with the theoretically-predicted canonical rate, but with a slightly smaller constant.
+This is not unexpected.
+The important point is that both methods achieve the same canonical rate, while our method is quite generally applicable, in particular, to a wide range of models inaccessible to methods of the type of \cite{fearnheadPR}.
+Also with the finely discretised PMMH from Figure \ref{fig:ou-gbm}, i.e. the curve titled as MSE3, we see the bias kicking in at the end.
+We also see that for the same level of cost the MSE is higher than that of the other methodologies.